xiaodongliang/extract-view.and.data.api/README.md

 4. Edit credentials.js and replace keys placeholder (ClientId and ClientSecret) with your keys
 5. Go in the sample root folder and execute 'npm install', this command will download and install the required node modules automatically for you.
-   These modules are only required for the translation/extraction processes.
+   These modules are only required for the translation/extraction processes.<br />
    ```
    npm install
    ```
-6. You are done for the setup, launch the node server using the command '[sudo] node start.js'. sudo is required on OSX and Linux.
+6. You are done for the setup, launch the node server using the command '[sudo] node start.js'. sudo is required only on OSX and Linux.<br />
    ```
    sudo node start.js
    ```